Angron-dev/Order-Summary/README.md

 # Order Summary

-Wykonanie projektu ze strony Frontend Mentor
+Project from Frontend Master

-## Wykorzystane technologie:
+## Technologies used
 * SCSS
 * HTML